-SNAP CAN Providers are required to assess participants prior to providing any services which includes if the participant is appropriate for their program component and if there is an available spot.
-Participants sign an agreement noting that their participation is voluntary, and develop an ECDP.
-The ECDP is the participant's guide through their education, training, and employment.
-If there is any change to a participant's career goals, a new ECDP is completed and kept on file.
-The assessment is conducted virtually or in person, depending on the format the SNAP CAN Provider has established.
+SNAP CAN Providers must assess participants before rendering services, determining their suitability for the program component and if there is an available spot.
+Participants sign an agreement acknowledging voluntary participation and proceed to develop an ECDP, guiding them through their education, training, and unemployment goals.
+If there are changes in the participant's career goals, a new ECDP is completed and maintained on file.